SoftwareAG/c8y-docs/content/microservice-sdk/microservices-best-practices.md

 #### Resource consumption

-Resource consumption should be defined as necessary in the [microservice manifest](/microservice-sdk/concept/#manifest).
+Resource consumption should be defined as necessary in the [microservice manifest](/microservice-sdk/concept/#microservice-manifest).
 Resource consumption has an impact on billing.
 Also consider carefully how many resources you will need in a production scenario per microservice started.

 #### Scaling

-There is currently no way to influence load balancer behaviour for scaled microservices (for details on scaling see [General aspects > Isolation and scaling](/microservice-sdk/concept/#isolation-levels)).
+There is currently no way to influence load balancer behaviour for scaled microservices, for details on scaling see [Isolation and scaling](/microservice-sdk/concept/#isolation-scaling).
 The behaviour is round-robin.
-Refer to [Microservice manifest](/microservice-sdk/concept/#manifest) for further information on how to configure scaling in the manifest file *cumulocity.json*.
+Refer to [Microservice manifest](/microservice-sdk/concept/#microservice-manifest) for further information on how to configure scaling in the manifest file *cumulocity.json*.

 #### Shared microservices

-When building microservices for multiple tenants, try to build them in the multi-tenant isolation level, see [General aspects > Isolation and scaling](/microservice-sdk/concept/#isolation-levels).
+When building microservices for multiple tenants, try to build them in the multi-tenant isolation level, see [Isolation and scaling](/microservice-sdk/concept/#isolation-scaling).

 #### Statefulness

 Avoid statefulness wherever possible, rather write data via REST requests or DB to a persistent shared storage.
-You can actually find statelessness as one of the requirements listed under [General concepts > Requirements and interactions](/microservice-sdk/concept/#requirements).
+You can actually find statelessness as one of the requirements listed under [Requirements and interactions](/microservice-sdk/concept/#requirements-interactions).

 #### Testing of microservices